tmhglnd/th.scala/README.md

 # th.scala

-A set of abstractions that allow you to explore alternative and microtonal tunings with MaxMSP.
-Import scala (.scl) files, display them on a custom keyslider (instead of the piano kslider) and convert note-numbers to frequencies in the data or signal domain.
+Explore alternative and microtonal tuning systems with this small package of abstractions for Max

-## IF YOU MAKE USE OF MY CODE ON A REGULAR BASIS
+## Support this project

 **Consider to [name a fair price](http://gumroad.com/tmhglnd)**